-Joanne Evans paints still-lifes in a tradition that stretches back to the early 17th century when classical fine art departured from historical style and subject matter.
+Joanne Evans paints still lifes in a tradition that stretches back to the early 17th Century, when classical fine art departed from historical style and subject matter.
 Rather than art representing a human story, frequently religious, the artist made the work its own story.
 Color, light, texture, composition, balance, and detail became both the subject and the message.
-Flowers, fruit, animals, and other objects, always without human presence or representation, became still-life art.
-Throughout Europe, master artisans took up this new style.
-Evans continues it today.
+Flowers, fruit, animals, and other objects—always without human presence or representation—became still-life art.

-As with the 17th Century masters, Evans captures her images with oil paint with rich, intense colors.
-Her 17th century-style “modified realism” requires an intense development of color value.
+Like the 17th-Century masters, Evans captures her images with oil paint in rich, intense colors.
+Her 17th-Century-style “modified realism” requires an intense development of color value.
 She uses lights and darks to develop interest, depth, and focal point.
-To achieve the desired effect, Evans layers and glazes the paint.
-For example, rendering the multitude of subble colors in a magnolia blossome or the depth of the fur of a rabbit requires the careful application of multiple layers of paint.
+To achieve the desired effect, she layers and glazes the paint.

 Evans has been selected for the Directory of Traditional American Crafts each year since 2004.